Uniting high-level experience in leading world institutions.

-Daniele Giovannucci is the co-founder and Board Chair of the Committee on Sustainability Assessment.
-His enthusiasm for a pragmatic approach to sustainability and development stems from 15 years as a business executive in food-related firms prior to a decade as Senior Consultant to the World Bank (Markets and Agribusiness Thematic Team) where he was an early advocate of market mechanisms to drive sustainability.
+Daniele Giovannucci is a co-founder of the Committee on Sustainability Assessment.
+His enthusiasm for a pragmatic approach to sustainability stems from 15 years as a business executive in food-related firms prior to a decade at the World Bank where he was an early advocate of market mechanisms to drive sustainability.

 Over the last 15 years, Mr. Giovannucci has led or contributed to the strategies of a number of major development institutions and eleven governments.
 He chaired the global teams formulating the strategic input on Food and Agriculture for the United Nations Division for Sustainable Development and is a member of the UN Forum on Sustainability Standards.